nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   * The index **must be a positive integer** 1, 2, 3, ...
 * The command only works when the user is viewing a vendor/event using the `view` command.
 Otherwise, the operation will fail.
   * The displayed indexes for items may not always be the same.
 See [Changing Indexes](#changing-indexes) for more details.
-* If the specified vendor-event pair is not already associated (not assigned to each other), the operation will fail.
+* If the specified vendor-event pair is already not associated (not assigned to each other), the operation will fail.

 Examples:
 The following examples are for illustrative purposes only.
-The `unassign` command will still fail if the chosen `INDEX` points to an item that is already unassigned.
+The `unassign` command will still fail if the chosen item to unassign is invalid.
-* `view v/2` then `unassign 6` will view the vendor at index 2 in the current list, then unassign the event at index 6 in the list while viewing the chosen vendor.
+* `view v/2` then `unassign 6` will view the vendor at index 2 in the current list, then unassign the event at index 6 in the assigned list while viewing the chosen vendor.
-* `view e/1` then `unassign 3` will view the event at index 1 in the current list, then unassign the vendor at index 3 in the list while viewing the chosen event.
+* `view e/1` then `unassign 11` will view the event at index 1 in the current list, then unassign the vendor at index 11 in the assigned list while viewing the chosen event.

 ### Searching for Vendors & Events: `find`